Valérie Rabault: Career in local politics

-Member of the National Assembly, 2012–present
+Member of the National Assembly, 2012–2024

 After the vote of the militant base, Rabault was appointed by the Socialist Party as its candidate in the 2012 legislative election in the 1st constituency of Tarn-et-Garonne.
 She was elected to office on 17 June 2012 against Union for a Popular Movement candidate Brigitte Barèges.
 She is a member and elected in 2012 vice president of the Committee on Finance, General Economy and Budget of the National Assembly.
 In April 2014, she refused to enter the government of Prime Minister Manuel Valls as Secretary of State for Trade.
 Instead, she succeeded Christian Eckert as the Parliament's general rapporteur on the national budget, making her the first woman in that position.

 In 2017, Rabault was in charge of the economy and finance policies of Vincent Peillon's campaign for the Socialist Party presidential primary.
 She was also a member of his political campaign committee.
 In the 2017 legislative election, Rabault was reelected as a deputy of Tarn-et-Garonne with over 55% of the second round vote against En Marche! candidate Pierre Mardegan.
 He had placed first in the first round.
 She supported Olivier Faure's candidacy for the position of first secretary of the Socialist Party's 2018 convention.

 On 8 July 2017, Rabault joined the Socialist Party's national leadership team.
 On 11 April 2018, Rabault became chairwoman of the Socialist group in the National Assembly, becoming the first woman to hold the position permanently, as Seybah Dagoma held the office in an acting capacity in 2016 after the appointment of Bruno Le Roux as Minister of the Interior.

 On 3 May 2022, it was reported that Rabault had turned down President Emmanuel Macron's offer to make her Prime Minister of France over policy differences.

+In 2023, Rabault publicly endorsed Nicolas Mayer-Rossignol as candidate to succeed Olivier Faure at the Socialist Party's leadership.